V-Sekai/manuals/decisions/20241112-godot-animation-streaming.md

 ## The Context

 Animation streaming is a technique for handling extremely long animations.
-It involves loading only portions of the animation data as needed, which helps manage memory efficiently and ensures smooth playback without requiring the entire animation to be loaded into memory at once.
+It involves loading only portions of the animation data as needed, which helps manage memory efficiently and ensures smooth playback without requiring the entire animation to be loaded into memory simultaneously.

 ## The Problem Statement